fluid-project/infusion-docs/tutorial-gettingStartedWithInfusion/Subcomponents.md

 If you've done any object-oriented programming, you're probably familiar with the idea of packaging up functionality into small, reusable, modular bundles.
 The Infusion Framework provides many supports for designing your application as a collection of components that work together.
 Components can be combined with parent-child relationships, creating a **component** tree.

-Consider an example: the Infusion Pager.
-This component allows users to break up long lists of items into separate pages.
-You've probably seen pagers used for search results, etc. The Infusion Pager is actually implemented as a number of smaller components working together.
-The [Pager Subcomponents](../to-do/PagerSubcomponents.md) page explains the different subcomponents.

 ## Declaring subcomponents ##

 Using the Inversion of Control system, subcomponents are declared in a special property of the parent's defaults called `components`.
 The `components` object is collection of key/value pairs: